SwaksharDeb/SwaksharDeb.github.io/content/authors/admin/_index.md

     url: https://rme.du.ac.bd/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Master's Student studying Robotics and Mechatronics Engineering with a focus on Computer Vision.
+bio: I am a M.Sc Student studying Robotics and Mechatronics Engineering.

 # Interests to show in About widget
 interests: